adityashah841/PeerEval/README.md

 # Install the required packages
 pip install -r requirements.txt

-# Download the data from the following link
+# Download the data from the following link.
+Use Webscraping.py and pdf.py to create the test set

 # Run the dataset and informativeness score formation files from the dataset folder
 cd datasets